-2. MEP Permit services for $58,000 residential kitchen renovation, Rockville, Maryland.
+2. MEP Permit services for a $58,000 residential kitchen renovation, Rockville, Maryland.

-3. Civil Permit services for improvements to an existing 48 ft x 12 ft patio area, (Wind, Snowload, and Seismic calculations)
+3. Structural Permit services for improvements to an existing 48 ft x 12 ft patio area, (Wind, Snowload, and Seismic calculations).

 Q. What advice do you have for a customer looking to hire a provider like you?